chenkennt/doxkode/doc/metadata_dotnet_spec.md

 #### Nested Types

-Nested types are a bit different, the *ID* of a nested class if defined by concatenating the *ID* of all its containing types, separated by dot.
+For nested types, *ID* is defined by concatenating the *ID* of all its containing types and the *ID* of itself, separated by dot.

-The definition of *UID* is same as normal types.
+The parent type of a nested type is its containing namespace, rather than its containing type.

 > Example 2.3 *ID* and *UID* for nested type
 >